erikoest/zoneparser/README.md

 - Only the common record fields are parsed.
 Content specific to the record types are returned as anonymous data fields.
 A later version might support parsing the data content as a secondary function call.
-- Relative names are not converted to absolute ones.

 ## Contributing